benhuson/wp-mailfrom/readme.txt

 Option naming conventions have changed in this version of the plugin.
 If you accessed either of the options directly for any reason you will need to re-factor you code as support for the old options will be removed in a future version.

-The old options could be retrieved as follows:
+The old options used to be retrieved as follows:

 `get_option( 'site_mail_from_name' );
 get_option( 'site_mail_from_email' );`